microsoft/pxt-arcade/docs/skillmap/jungle.md

 ### jungle8
 * name: Make it Your Own
 * type: tutorial
-* description: Add physics and AI to the enemies in your game.
+* description: Change your images and tilemaps to make a game of your own!
 * url: /skillmap/jungle/jungle8
-* imageUrl: /static/skillmap/jungle/jungle5.gif
+* imageUrl: /static/skillmap/jungle/jungle8.gif
-* tags: intermediate, AI, physics
+* tags: intermediate, art, assets
 * position: 4 0